 A well-defined and accepted set of guiding principles is important to any organization, but I suspect that it is especially important for those in the nonprofit sector.
 It may sound corny, but take the time-through an inclusive process-to define the principles that guide what you do as an organization and as individuals.
 Then ensure that these principles are embraced by and instilled in every member of your team.

-Northeast Ohio's Lawrence School, which is the subject of the essay by Ethan Schafer on p.
-127, did an outstanding job in this regard.
-You can see the clarity of the school's vision, mission, and guiding principles on its website (lawrenceschool.org/ about/mission).
+Northeast Ohio's Lawrence School did an outstanding job in this regard.
+You can see the clarity of the school's vision, mission, and guiding principles on its website.
 There's nothing pro forma about these statements.
 The leadership team-staff and board-invested three months in debating and fleshing them out.
 Once that comprehensive process was complete, every member of the leadership team took the time to assimilate these definitions and then work to instill them throughout the full faculty, administration, and student body.
 The definitions are no longer words on paper but principles upheld by everyone in the school.

-• Answer the question "To what end?"
-As I noted in Chapter 1, with all the rhetoric around mission, scaling, accountability, and the like, the reality is that we often have to go back to basics and ask, "To what end?"
+Answer the question "To what end?"
+Despite all the fancy rhetoric around mission, scaling, accountability, and the like, the reality is that we often have to go back to basics and ask, "To what end?"
 Defining an organization's true purpose is absolutely essential to cultivating a performance culture.